veteran12/TwitterMap/README.md

 2,I wrote several python files to retrieve data using twitter streaming api and then persist the data into dynamodb.
 3,I use aws elastic beanstalk to deploy the website.

+You can see this website via this link, http://twittermap-env-23t6unfgmj.elasticbeanstalk.com/index/

 note,
 1, I use json format file to transfer data between twitter, data files, front end pages, backend server. for js, I use a lib function from Jquery to call backend service,